kirill-dev-pro/telegram-bot-auth/readme.md

 # Telegram-bot-auth

-Package that provides function to perform telegram bot auth and recieve user data
+Zero dependancy utility package to perfrorm auth with telegram.
+Blazingly fast, as always

 ## Examples